-The university guidelines for management of COVID-19 are provided at the safe and healthy Buckeyes website.
+The university guidelines for management of COVID-19 are provided at the safe and healthy Buckeye's website.
 This site is updated constantly and serves as the most up-to-date information available for university policy.
+Though the university does not mandate the COVID vaccine, all professional students are strongly encouraged to become vaccinated to assure consistent clinical placements and to protect oneself and others.

-Ohio State students, faculty and staff must follow the Safe Campus Requirements outlined on the Safe and Healthy Buckeyes website https://safeandhealthy.osu.edu/.
+Ohio State students, faculty and staff must follow the Safe Campus Requirements outlined on he Safe and Healthy Buckeyes site.